CSCfi/csc-user-guide/docs/cloud/usage.md

 The cPouta and ePouta services allow users of CSC to run one or more virtual machines.
-Any CSC user with a computing project can request access to the service  as  described  in [Getting access].
+Any CSC user with a computing project can request access to the service  as  described  in [Applying for Pouta access].
 This  chapter  contains  information  about launching virtual  machines in  the Pouta  service.
 The  first chapter lists the available  virtual machine flavors (sizes),  while the other